Media Literacy Books are the topic of our blog post today!

 7. Trust Me, I’m Lying: Confessions of a Media Manipulator, by Ryan Holiday

 In “Trust Me, I’m Lying: Confessions of a Media Manipulator,” Ryan Holiday pulls no punches.
 Offering a first-hand account of the darker aspects of the media landscape, Holiday uncovers how narratives are shaped, twisted, and outright fabricated for clicks, engagement, and profit.
-As an educational researcher who’s seen the impact of misinformation on teaching and learning, I found Holiday’s candidness both enlightening and slightly unsettling.

-You’re taken through a range of tactics—from exploiting blog mechanics to manipulating the emotions of readers—all aimed at generating buzz or shaping public opinion.
-And it’s all told from the perspective of someone who has been a puppet master in this chaotic theatre.
 By exposing the mechanics of media manipulation, the book serves as a cautionary tale that underscores the critical need for media literacy today.
 After diving into this one, you’ll definitely second-guess the next sensational headline that crosses your path.
 It’s a must-read for anyone keen on understanding the complex manipulation tactics that lurk behind the simple swipe of a news feed..

 8. Digital Minimalism: Choosing a Focused Life in a Noisy World, by Cal Newport